Road Tolls Slovenia | Driver's Guide 2026

 Some road sections in Slovenia are toll-free:

-• H2 expressway from Pesnica to Tezno,
+• the H2 expressway section from Pesnica to Tezno,

 Additional road tolls in Slovenia | Karavanke Tunnel

-From 1 January 2025, higher rates (+7.45%) apply to other categories:
+From 1 January 2026, higher rates apply to the remaining vehicle categories:

-Karavanke Tunnel toll rates 2025.
+Karavanke Tunnel toll rates 2026 | Source: DARS

 Vehicle category Price